MaximBuz/MaximBuz/README.md

 # Servus from Germany! 👋🏽🇩🇪
-My name is Maxim, I am a recent finance major graduate, but my true passion lies in tech and startups.
+My name is Maxim, I have a degree in finance, but my true passion lies in tech and startups.
 This realisation made me change my career path to now become a self-thought full-stack developer.
 To sharpen my skills and make myself attractive for employers, I am currently attending the <a href="https://codeworks.me/software-engineering-bootcamp/">Codeworks Software Engineering Bootcamp</a> in Berlin.
 <br>
 Drop me a line on <a href="https://www.linkedin.com/in/maxim-buz-17a2a717b/">LinkedIn</a>!